Hyperpigmentation is one of the most common skin problems affecting both men and women, and it typically worsens with age.

 Beneficial gut bacteria

-Read more about supplements for skin, hair, and nails.
+Read more about supplements for skin, hair, and nails in this comprehensive guide.